-Nicaragua does not provide export financing.
-However, all exporters receive tax benefit certificates equivalent to 1.5 percent of the free-on-board value of the exported goods.
+All exporters receive tax benefit certificates equivalent to 1.5 percent of the free-on-board value of the exported goods.
 Under the CAFTA-DR, Nicaragua may not adopt new duty waivers or expand existing duty waivers that are conditioned on the fulfillment of a performance requirement (e.g., the export of a given level or percentage of goods).
 However, Nicaragua may maintain such duty waiver measures for such time as it is an Annex VII country for the purposes of the WTO Agreement on Subsidies and Countervailing Measures (SCM Agreement).
 Thereafter, Nicaragua must maintain any such measures in accordance with Article 27.4 of the SCM Agreement.